-7.3 MOMENT OF ENROLLMENT
+8.3 MOMENT OF ENROLLMENT

-The subject will be considered "enrolled" in the study after the subject has met all inclusion and exclusion criteria, has signed the study informed consent form, and has completed the baseline assessments.
+The subject will be considered "enrolled" in the study after the subject has signed the study informed consent form, completed all baseline assessments, and randomized to a study treatment group.
+Randomization will occur on the day of the procedure.